If you are planning to set up an online ecommerce store, then this article is for you.

 PrestaShop has been around for a long time and has built a reputation as a dependable content management system for ecommerce stores.
 First released in 2007, it continues to be the choice of developers who build solutions for product management, billing, and shipping.

 Although PrestaShop can be adapted to any requirement, the main use case is an ecommerce store.
 This is where WooCommerce has a distinct edge because of the underlying flexibility provided by WordPress.

 PrestaShop is an older platform that has continued to be one of the best options today.
 On the other hand, WooCommerce is relatively new but offers stiff competition to PrestaShop for the top position.

-To give you an idea of the competition, the following Google Trends graph displays the evolution of searches for both platforms.
+The following Google Trends graph displays the evolution of searches for both platforms to give you an idea of the competition.
 As you can see, WooCommerce is the faster-growing platform out there.

 However, this graph should not be the only determining factor for your ecommerce store.
 You should play around with both platforms to assess the options and functions.
 Besides, both platforms support a host of extensions that extend the native capabilities.
 Similarly, you should also consider the possibility of the need for custom development (something you should discuss with a developer).